Welcome to the Cognitive Neuroscience of Memory Lab

 Our lab has also been active in the areas of public outreach:

-- In 2014, our lab organized the 2nd annual Brain Aneurysm Awareness Run, a 5K charity run to benefit the Brain Aneurysm Foundation (BAF).
+- In 2013, our lab founded the Brain Aneurysm Awareness Run, a 5K charity run to benefit the Brain Aneurysm Foundation (BAF).
 The BAF is the world's only non-profit organization solely dedicated to raising awareness of and funding research for brain aneurysm.
-Since our inaugural year in 2013, we have raised almost $35,000.
+Since our inaugural year, we have raised over $45,000.
 For additional information about our event, please follow this link.

 - Over the past few years, our lab also participated in Brain Awareness Week by sponsoring and organizing a display at the Radnor Memorial Library.
 Brain Awareness Week (BAW) is a global education program founded by the Dana Foundation.
 During one week in March, BAW partners develop engaging activities to educate and spark interest in brain and neuroscientific research.
 Follow this link for a photo of the display.